 Sculpt & Reform Physiotherapy and Clinical Pilates was established in June 2007 by experienced physio, Kerry McLoughlin.
 Kerry has a broad experience in physiotherapy, clinical pilates, womens health (incontinence) and hospital in-patient and out-patient rehabilitation.
-She developed a clinical Pilates studio in her own home to provide an exercise-based rehabilitation service to clients in Mulgrave and surrounding suburbs, where clinical pilates utilising spring-loaded machines seemed to be lacking.
-Her studio includes two Reformer couches,a Trapeze table, a Wunda chair, fitballs, a magic circle, foam rollers, duradiscs, Bosu-balance domes, wobble-boards, dumbbells, and exercise bands and tubing.
+She developed a Physiotherapy Clinical Equipment Class studio in her own home to provide an exercise-based rehabilitation service to clients in Mulgrave and surrounding suburbs, where exercises utilising spring-loaded machines seemed to be lacking.
+Her studio includes two Reformer couches, a Trapeze table, a Wunda chair, a Ladder Barrel, fitballs, a magic circle, foam rollers, duradiscs, Bosu-balance domes, wobble-boards, dumbbells, and exercise bands and tubing.

 Sculpt & Reform Physiotherapy and Clinical Pilates requires each new client to be fully assessed for current and pre-existing injuries in an initial one-on-one consultation, prior to commencing any semi-private group sessions.
-This enables a clinical Pilates program to be tailored to the individual, allowing for close analysis and observation of spinal mobility, restrictions and pain, and avoidance of exacerbating any particular condition.
+This enables a comprehensive rehabilitation exercise program to be tailored to the individual, allowing for close analysis and observation of spinal mobility, restrictions and pain, and avoidance of exacerbating any particular condition.

 Following this initial consultation, clients then have the option of ongoing private sessions (1:1) or small group sessions (3:1).
 Aside from spatial restrictions, groups are kept to a maximum of three people to ensure that excellent supervision, guidance and safety are maintained for each client.

-Clients will receive a rebate from private health insurance funds if they have extras cover for physiotherapy.
+Clients will receive a rebate from private health insurance funds if they have extras cover for physiotherapy, and their eligibility criteria are met.
 Their health insurance card can be swiped on our HiCaps machine, giving an automatic rebate whereby they only have to pay the remainder of the fee.
 Alternatively, they can be provided with a tax invoice to present to the health fund.

 Meet the Sculpt & Reform Physiotherapist